 "The market has a long tradition and there are always new and different topics that self-help brings out of the taboo area and into the consciousness of all of us.
 For example, 36 years ago, the topic of addiction was much more taboo.
 When parents of drug-addicted young adults organized themselves in self-help, they were able to influence drug policy permanently.
 Today, young people are also discovering self-help as a way to more autonomy and self-confidence - for example on the subject of gender identity.
 Even in the case of rare diseases, those affected and their relatives organise themselves and make demands," says Maren Kochbeck.

-"The members of the groups of self-helps and initiatives hold information ready to many topics and illnesses.
-Interested people can visit the groups, gain insights into self-help work and receive information on topics that are otherwise difficult to find in such a good and compressed way.
-I would like to thank all self-help activists for their outstanding commitment to better health and a self-determined life with illness in our city.
-Self-help is essential, so that as many people as possible here in Frankfurt as well as possible“, says Majer.
+"The members of the self-help groups and initiatives have information available on many topics and diseases.
+Interested people can visit the groups, get insights into the self-help work and get information on topics that are otherwise difficult to find so well and so compressed.
+I would like to thank all those active in self-help for their outstanding commitment to better health and a self-determined life with illness in our city.
+Self-help is essential to ensure that as many people as possible are as well off as possible here in Frankfurt," says Majer.

-The visit to the market is free of charge, it is open to all.
-Further information is available at the self-help contact point in Frankfurt on telephone 069/559358, at the health authority on telephone 069/212-36270 or at http://www.selbsthilfe-frankfurt.netbsp;on the Internet.
+The visit of the market is free of charge, it is open to all.
+For more information, call the Frankfurt Self-Help Contact Point at 069/559358, the Health Department at 069/212-36270 or visit http://www.selbsthilfe-frankfurt.neton the Internet.